Grow at Home: Making leaf mould (or free compost!)

-Leafmould is also known as Gardeners Gold and is an amazing soil conditioner.
+Leaf mould compost is also known as Gardeners Gold and is an amazing soil conditioner.
 It is that glorious stuff you find on forest floors created from all the decaying leaves.
-Generally it takes two years to make although you can use it slightly differently after only one (In case you are the impatient sort!)
+The good news is that you can make leaf mould at home.
+Generally it takes two years to make, although you can use it slightly differently after only one and there is even a way to make leaf mould in 6 months.
+(In case you are the really impatient sort!)

 Where to store the leaves

-Many gardeners use bin liners stabbed with holes to store their leaves.
+Many gardeners make leaf mould in plastic bags, like bin liners, stabbed with holes.
 If you are doing this then place the leaves in the bag and moisten them then tie the bag loosely before storing.
 You will want to put these unsightly lumps of black plastic behind the shed or somewhere out of sight.

 Wherever you put it, turn the sack every now and to aerate and moisten if you have a particularly dry spell - both of these will speed up the decaying process.